 2.1 The Issue

 South Sudan is in crisis.
 Since winning independence from Sudan in 2011 after decades of bloodshed, the country has faced a troubled existence.
 Despite having large oil reserves that could fuel a strong economy, South Sudan remains one of the world’s least developed countries.
-Government institutions are dysfunctional.
+Its government institutions are dysfunctional.
 Political and ethnic rivalries between President Salva Kiir and Vice President Riek Machar caused the government to effectively collapse in late 2013, plunging the country into a civil war marked by ethnically targeted attacks.